-Our promise: We will invest to create jobs and thriving places, in a way that reduces inequality and enhances our environment
+We will invest to create jobs and thriving places, in a way that reduces inequality and enhances our environment.

 With the long-term closure or failure of high street retailers, our urban centres and local communities face an uncertain future.
-This includes the knock-on impacts on wider determinants of health and wellbeing, inclusion, transport, housing, pollution, leisure and employment / engagement opportunities.
+This includes the knock-on impacts on wider determinants of health and wellbeing, inclusion, transport, pollution, housing, leisure and employment/ opportunities.